FAQ's about The Ohio Novice State Tournament

 What is admission?

-Coaches Band - $?? for the day, includes admissions.
+Coaches Band - $35 for the day, includes admissions.
 Good for both sessions.
 Anyone sitting mat side must have a coaches band on.
-Cash Only

 When can I buy admission bands?